I Noah Guy…

 The day before The Night Before

-The office turned into a store
+Their workplace turned into a store

 With gifts galore from Santa’s stock

-At lunchtime, right on one o’clock
+At lunchtime, right on one o’clock.

 A furtive glance across the room

-As someone tried to wrap perfume
+As someone tried to wrap perfume.

 A figure hunched behind a fern